MDBAuth/HydroBOT_website/developer.md

 ## Quarto setup

-This has mostly been done- but here's what I did.
+Setting up the quarto project should be done, but here's what I did.
 Set a common output dir in the `_quarto.yml`.
 I have a `_quarto.yaml.local` to control caching, but be aware that caching can cause issues with some of the notebooks.
 Currently the ones that fail are some of the scenario creaters and the controllers, with the chunks running the EWR hanging on render.
 The solution when that happens is just to put `cache: false` in either the yaml header or chunk comment.

 On Azure, I had to [install quarto](https://docs.posit.co/resources/install-quarto/), following instructions for .deb-